Get MAC addresses of remote hosts and local interfaces

 Should you use this package?

-If you only need the addresses of network interfaces, have a limited set of platforms to support, and are able to handle C-extension modules, then you should instead check out the excellent netifaces package by Alastair Houghton.
-It is significantly faster, well-maintained, and has been around much longer than this has.
+If you only need the addresses of network interfaces, have a limited set of platforms to support, and are able to handle C-extension modules, then you should instead check out the excellent netifaces package by Alastair Houghton (@al45tair).
+It's significantly faster (thanks to it being C-code) and has been around a long time and seen widespread usage.
+However, unfortunately it is no longer maintained as of May 2021, so it may not be a great choice for new projects.
 Another great option that fits these requirements is the well-known and battle-hardened psutil package by Giampaolo Rodola.

 If the only system you need to run on is Linux, you can run as root, and C-extensions modules are fine, then you should instead check out the arpreq package by Sebastian Schrader.
-It can be significantly faster, especially in the case of hosts that don't exist (at least currently).
+In some cases it can be significantly faster.

 If you want to use